This post may contain affiliate links. Please see my full disclosure policy for more details.

 5) TO GIVE YOUR KITCHEN CHARACTER

-That’s right, you heard me.
-If after reading this post you’re thinking recipe cards might be the next addition to your kitchen, you’re in luck!
-You can download one of the recipe card designs I created (the one in the photo below) as a freebie from me to you, and you can purchase the whole bundle in my Etsy Shop.
+You can download one of the recipe card designs I created as a freebie from me to you as a bonus for subscribing to my email newsletter, or you can purchase the whole bundle in my Etsy Shop!

-Sign up for a weekly dose of inspiration and nab this FREE recipe card printable!
+Sign up for a weekly dose of inspiration!

 P.S.
 DISCLOSURE: This post may contains affiliate links, meaning I will receive a small commission on products purchased through these links at no extra cost to you.
 Please see my FAQs and disclosure policy for more information.
 Thank you for your support :)